vanhuy178/mern_stack_movies_app/README.md

     Fullstack Responsive Movie Website 2022

-# This project, i learn from Tran Anh Tuat channel, he is a good dev and i learned new knodledge about him, Respect!!!
+### This project, i learn from Tran Anh Tuat channel, he is a good dev and i learned a lot of great knodledge about him, Respect!!!

 # This is video tutorial of him